Finalists for Belmont & WA Small Business Awards

 12th of March 2018

-Very shortly, you will see Arabic content under the ‘GCC’ tab on the top navigation of our website and we encourage our customers to take a look.
-Because of the enormity of this undertaking, Vivienne will be doing some travel over the next few months to and from Kuwait, UAE and Qatar.
-Amanda Mace, our Operations Manager is always available to assist you with your accessibility needs (as Vivienne is only ever a phone call or email away).
-Our Administrator, Emma Murray, is happy to answer email enquiries.
+Very shortly, you will see Arabic content under the ‘GCC’ tab on the top navigation of our website and we encourage our customers to look.
+Amanda Mace, our Operations Manager is always available to assist you with your accessibility needs.
+Our Administrator, Emma Murray, is happy to answer email inquiries.
 Please note we have recently updated our Contact Us page to provide easier email access to our staff.

 ACS Annual Diversity Dinner